tibs/old-proglang-syntaxes-talk/old-syntax-slides.rst

 * https://rosettacode.org/wiki/Sum_of_squares

-Full acknowledgements for each code source are in the notes.
+Full acknowledgements for everything are in the notes.

 Fin
 ---